andreastt/rc/README.rst

     git clone https://github.com/andreastt/dotfiles.git
     cd

-And then iterating with the following command on the files I need:
+And then iterating with the following command on the files I need for the current system:

 ::